-- Impairment one or more events that have occurred after the initial recognition of the asset (an incurred loss event or events) which has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated. - Exposures past due where, having been subject to an individual impairment assessment and review, it has been determined that the asset no longer remains impaired and is irrecoverable.
-Management applies overlays to assumptions where there is a lack of past experience. - Provisions recognised when there is a present obligation as a result of a past event and it is probable that the obligation will be settled and the amount can be estimated reliably.
+- Impairment one or more events that have occurred after the initial recognition of the asset (an incurred loss event or events) which has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated. - Exposures past due where, having been subject to an individual impairment assessment and review, it has been determined that the asset no longer remains impaired and has now become irrecoverable.
+Management applies overlays to assumptions where there is a lack of past experience, to reflect the level of loss expected. - Provisions recognised when there is a present obligation as a result of a past event and it is probable that the obligation will be settled and the amount can be estimated reliably.
 The expense relating to any increase in provision is charged to the Income Statement.

 Specific provisions have been made against all bad and doubtful debts, based on the expected loss measured on a case by case basis.
-Collective provisions have been made in respect of the risk of losses inherent in the portfolio.
+Collective provisions have been made in respect of the risk of losses inherent in the portfolio that are not covered by specific provisions.